thiagohiguchi/chatgpt-quiz-game/README.md

 # ChatGPT Quiz Game - Jaya

-> :warning: **The repo is public while being evaluated, please notify me after cloning the project, so I can change it to private.**
+> :warning: **Add yout OpenAI API key to an .env file (.local or .development), to properly request que questions.
+If an API key is not provided, some static questions will me used to keep the application working**

 This repo organizes the source code of the trivia game using the chatGPT API.